Summary of options if you get an infringement notice

 - where possible, details of where, when and what types of fines or infringement notices you may have incurred, including an ‘obligation number’ (this number is on the infringement notice).

 If someone else (e.g. a financial counsellor) is obtaining information for you, you must sign a form authorising that person to obtain it on your behalf.
-Be mindful that a person with the authority to A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation. on your behalf may disclose your current address.
+Be mindful that a person with the authority to act on your behalf may disclose your current address.

-If fines are less than 49 days old, they A document that sets out what a person wants to happen to their money and other property after they die. not have been registered with Fines Victoria, so you need to write to the relevant enforcement agency (i.e. the Victorian Government Department of Transport or the relevant local council) for details of unpaid fines.
+If fines are less than 49 days old, they will not be registered with Fines Victoria yet, so you need to write to the relevant enforcement agency (e.g, the Victorian Government Department of Transport or the relevant local council) for details of unpaid fines.
 The relevant enforcement agency is identified on the infringement notice or penalty reminder notice.

 Your options: A step-by-step summary